 Not all credit cards are created equal.
-Don’t select a credit card company simply because they have a booth on campus or a really cool commercial.
-Research which card may be best-suited to your spending habits and paying ability.
-Consider the following:
+Don’t select your first credit card simply because the company sent you a letter in the mail or you saw a really cool commercial.
+Research which card may be best suited to your spending habits and paying ability.
+Consider the card’s:

-Prepaid cards offer the convenience of a credit card without the risk of getting into debt.
-Your spending is limited to the balance deposited.
-Debit cards can also help prevent spending money that is not readily available, however, you’ll need to record all debit charges to avoid overdraft fees.
+Before reaching for your credit card, consider using a prepaid card or debit card first, both of which offer the convenience of a credit card without the risk of getting into debt.
+With a prepaid card, your spending is limited to the balance deposited.
+Debit cards can also help prevent spending money that is not readily available.
+However, you’ll need to record debit charges to avoid overdraft fees.

-First and foremost, never give out your credit card number unless dealing with a trusted company or organization.
-Keep your card and charge receipts in a secure location.
-Never allow others to use your credit card.
-To keep an eye on your credit activity by ordering a free copy of your credit report every 12 months from one of the three credit reporting agencies — TransUnion, Experian and Equifax.
+Never give out your credit card number, unless dealing with a trusted company or organization, and never allow others to use your credit card.
+Keep your card and receipts in a secure location.
+To keep an eye on your credit activity, order a free copy of your credit report every 12 months from one of the three credit reporting agencies — TransUnion, Experian and Equifax.